randyfrench/clustering-project-zillow/README.md

 - [x] Obtain initial data and understand its structure
     - Obtain data from Codeup database with appropriate SQL query
-- [] Remedy any inconsistencies, duplicates, or structural problems within data
+- [x] Remedy any inconsistencies, duplicates, or structural problems within data
-- [] Perform data summation
+- [x] Perform data summation

 #### 3. Data Preparation
 ✓ _Plan_ ➜ ✓ _Acquire_ ➜ 🟢 **Prepare** ➜ ☐ _Explore_ ➜ ☐ _Model_ ➜ ☐ _Deliver_

-- [] Address missing or inappropriate values, including outliers
+- [x] Address missing or inappropriate values, including outliers
-- [] Plot distributions of variables
+- [x] Plot distributions of variables
-- [] Encode categorical variables
-- [] Consider and create new features as needed
+- [x] Consider and create new features as needed
-- [] Split data into `train`, `validate`, and `test`
+- [x] Split data into `train`, `validate`, and `test`

 #### 4. Data Exploration
 ✓ _Plan_ ➜ ✓ _Acquire_ ➜ ✓ _Prepare_ ➜ 🟢 **Explore** ➜ ☐ _Model_ ➜ ☐ _Deliver_

-- [] Visualize relationships of variables
+- [x] Visualize relationships of variables
-- [] Formulate hypotheses
+- [x] Formulate hypotheses
-- [] Use clustering methodology in exploration of data
+- [x] Use clustering methodology in exploration of data
     - Perform statistical testing and visualization
     - Use at least 3 combinations of features
     - Document takeaways of each clustering venture
     - Create new features with clusters if applicable
-- [] Perform statistical tests
+- [x] Perform statistical tests
-- [] Decide upon features and models to be used
+- [x] Decide upon features and models to be used

 #### 5. Modeling & Evaluation
 ✓ _Plan_ ➜ ✓ _Acquire_ ➜ ✓ _Prepare_ ➜ ✓ _Explore_ ➜ 🟢 **Model** ➜ ☐ _Deliver_

-- [] Establish baseline prediction
+- [x] Establish baseline prediction
-- [] Create, fit, and predict with models
+- [x] Create, fit, and predict with models
     - Create at least four different models
     - Use different configurations of algorithms, hyper parameters, and/or features
-- [] Evaluate models with out-of-sample data
+- [x] Evaluate models with out-of-sample data
-- [] Utilize best performing model on `test` data
+- [x] Utilize best performing model on `test` data
-- [] Summarize, visualize, and interpret findings
+- [x] Summarize, visualize, and interpret findings

 #### 6. Product Delivery
 ✓ _Plan_ ➜ ✓ _Acquire_ ➜ ✓ _Prepare_ ➜ ✓ _Explore_ ➜ ✓ _Model_ ➜ 🟢 **Deliver**